 The reduction of import volumes is expected to continue for another two to three months at least, as production and export of goods from major trading partners in Europe and North America continues to stagnate.

 China continues to test non-symptom patients in an effort to control community transmission that led to a brief second wave of cases.
-The Government has confirmed that there are no patients remaining in ICU in Wuhan as at 27th April 2020.
-The situation in Heilongjiang province in north-eastern China is reportedly now also under control.
+Reported cases sit at 83,001 as at 3rd June with 4,634 reported fatalities.

-Most new cases being diagnosed in China are ‘imported’ cases and there has been a small spike in the past two weeks.
+Most new cases being diagnosed in China are ‘imported’ cases (reported at 63) and there has been a small spike in the past two weeks.
 Most large cities have kept entertainment facilities closed in a bid to avoid a second wave of diagnoses.